-The signal conditioning circuitry contained in the transmitter is designed to process current measurements driven through ABB's two-electrode conductivity sensors.
+The signal conditioning circuitry contained in the transmitter is designed to drive and receive signals from ABB's toroidal conductivity sensors.
 This circuit processes the sensor signal into a format that is transferred to a secondary circuit.
 The secondary circuit uses a microprocessor to compute the precise primary variable compensating for the combined effects of circuit tolerances, sensor calibration information, and temperature effects.
 Permanent memory stores transmitter and sensor specific information such as:

-- Non-modifiable data such as the Manufacturer's Identifier, the Device Identifier, the hardware and software versions.

-- Modifiable data such as transmitter configuration information, sensor calibration data, and security passwords.
+- Non-modifiable data such as the Manufacturer's Identifier, the Device Identifier, the hardware and software versions. - Modifiable data such as transmitter configuration information, sensor calibration data, and security passwords.